ModernMLCourse/Assignment_4/README.md

 4) Run the script utils.py to compute and save image sstatistics.

 Now, that the dataset is ready, start developing and training your network by making sure you do the following:
-1) Develop Python script for network construction.
-To do so you need:
+1) Develop a Python script for network construction.
+To do so you need to:
    1) Understand CNNs.
    2) Understand the functions implement by each layer, i.e., convolution, linear combiner, ReLU,...etc.
    3) Complete the provided script template "build_net.py"
 2) Develop a data feeding class that could be used to efficiently fetch data pairs for neural network training and validation and batch them.
-To do so, you need:
+To do so, you need to:
    1) Understand mini-batch training.
    2) Complete the provide template script "data_feed.py"
 3) Develop a supervised training function.
-To do so, you need:
+To do so, you need to:
    1) Understand how iterative training works.
    2) Understand the role of gradient descent.
    3) Learn a little bit about the types of gradient descent algorithms like SGD and Adam.